Funtiknub/openvpn-pqc-installer/README.md

    - Re-run the script to access the management menu:
      - On subsequent runs, the script will display a simple interactive menu allowing you to:
        - Add new PQC clients
-       - Revoke existing clients (with CRL)
+       - Revoke existing clients
        - Remove the entire installation
        - Exit

+## Client Application for Windows

+The 'Releases' section contains the installation files and instructions for the Windows client application.
+Download the latest release to get the PQC-enabled OpenVPN client and usage guide.

 ## Security Notes